crgalley/romspline/README.md

 ### Installation ###

 To set up `romSpline`, download or clone this repository and add the download path to your PYTHONPATH variable.

+Alternatively, include the following lines in your Python code:

+* import sys
+* sys.path.append(<path to romSpline>)
+* import romSpline

 `romSpline` requires `numpy`, `scipy`, and `h5py`, which come with most Python distributions.